Discharge Monitoring Report-Quality Assurance Study Program

 If you are required to participate in DMR-QA, you must report results for the analytes listed in your permit provided that they also are included in the DMR-QA study analyte list.
 Not all of the analytes listed on your NPDES permit may be included in an individual DMR-QA study.
 You may voluntarily report additional study analytes that are not listed in your permit.

-Study 33, mailed in Feburary 2013, includes chemistry, microbiology and Whole Effluent Toxicity (WET) tests.
+Study 36, mailed in February 2016, includes chemistry, microbiology and Whole Effluent Toxicity (WET) tests.

-As of January 1, 2013, states exempt from DMR-QA by an EPA-approved full waiver include:
+As of February 1, 2016, states exempt from DMR-QA by an EPA-approved full waiver are:

 - New Jersey

 - South Carolina

 As of February 1, 2016, states partially exempt from DMR-QA by an EPA-approved partial waiver are:

 - Arkansas: permittees that currently participate in Arkansas’ laboratory accreditation program are exempt

 - Louisiana: permittees that utilize only commercial laboratories are exempt

 - Maine: Commercial laboratories and Permittees certified by the Maine Laboratory Certification Program do not need to perform DMR-QA tests for those parameters

 - New Hampshire: permittees with parameters covered by the NH Department of Environmental Services do not need to perform DMR-QA tests for those parameters